eudoxia0/eudoxia0.github.io/_posts/2019-08-07-respect-accept-language-header.md

 purpose: it allows a user agent to provide servers with a list of prefered languages, weighed by preference.

-But nobody uses it.
-Instead, servers deduce the user agent's location from the IP address, and serve content accordingly.
+But not everyone uses it.
+Instead, websites often deduce the user agent's location from the IP address, and serve content accordingly.
 This is terrible.

 My operating system's language is English.
 The only locale is